chariotsolutions/phonegap-nfc/README.md

 On **Android** this method *must* be called from within an NDEF Event Handler.
 On **Windows** this method *may* be called from within the NDEF Event Handler.
+On **iOS** this method should be called outside the NDEF Event Handler, it will starts a new scanning session.

 On **Windows Phone 8.1** this method should be called outside the NDEF Event Handler, otherwise Windows tries to read the tag contents as you are writing to the tag.

 ### Supported Platforms

 - Android
+- iOS
 - Windows
 - BlackBerry 7
 - Windows Phone 8